Skip to content

 Unused dependencies

-Dependencies imported in unused files are reported as unused dependencies.
+First off: dependencies imported in unused files are reported as unused dependencies.
 That’s why it’s strongly recommended to try and remedy unused files first.
-This solves many cases of reported unused dependencies.
+Better entry and project file coverage will solve many cases of reported unused dependencies.

 If a plugin exists and the dependency is referenced in the configuration file, but its custom dependency finder does not detect it, then that’s a false positive.
 Please open a pull request or issue to fix it.